ArctosDB/documentation-wiki/_how_to/How-to-Search-for-Specimens.markdown

 <img width="759" alt="Screen Shot 2022-07-27 at 11 31 08 AM" src="https://user-images.githubusercontent.com/5720791/181349052-59ef0cbe-7247-413d-967e-c3f60c19d8fc.png">

 Works like other polygon queries, but from KML.
-For example, this can provide a repeatable way to query for a ttr-county area.
+For example, this can provide a repeatable way to query for a three-county area.
 Note that the KML understood (via PostGIS' ST_GeomFromKML()) is very limited.

 ### That's nice, but I need to....

 [File an Issue!](https://github.com/ArctosDB/arctos/issues/new/choose) Spatial capabilities are relatively new to Arctos, we know we haven't explored all possibilities, and as a Community-driven resource we are always excited to hear ideas for improvement.
-We will adjust the User Interface to accommodate your needs if we can, and we can usually provide data if we can't (or even can't immediately).
+We will adjust the User Interface to accommodate your needs if we can, and we can usually provide data if we can't (or can't immediately).

 ## Date/Collector